webxos/macroslow/README.md

 # Markdown as a Medium Language:

-MACROSLOW 2048-AES introduces the MAML (Markdown as Medium Language) protocol, a novel markup language for encoding multimodal security data.
+MACROSLOW 2048-AES introduces the MAML (Markdown as a Medium Language) protocol, a novel markup language for encoding multimodal security data.

 .MAML.ml Files: Structured, executable data containers validated with MAML schemas